sannae/the-notebook/docs/web/django.md

     * After logging in (`heroku login -i`), connect to your Heroku app using the Heroku CLI an running `heroku git:remote --app=HEROKU_APP_NAME` to add a remote origin to your Git tracking in the project
     * Add a [`procfile`](https://devcenter.heroku.com/articles/procfile) (no extension!) to your project: it's needed by Heroku to specify a process type.
 Inside of it, just type `web: gunicorn YOUR_APP_WSGI_NAME.wsgi --log-file -`
     * Remember to specific a _build pack_ (i.e. Python) in your Heroku app settings
-    * In the manual deploy from the Heroku app page, you may need to remove some specific requirements' versions (as described in [this post](https://stackoverflow.com/questions/47304291/heroku-upload-could-not-find-a-version-that-satisfies-the-requirement-anaconda/56754565)) from `requirements.txt` (but first, remember to [check this](#pip-freeze-warning)!)
+    * In the manual deploy from the Heroku app page, you may need to remove some specific requirements' versions (as described in [:material-stack-overflow: this post](https://stackoverflow.com/questions/47304291/heroku-upload-could-not-find-a-version-that-satisfies-the-requirement-anaconda/56754565)) from `requirements.txt` (but first, remember to [check this](#pip-freeze-warning)!)
     * Heroku doesn't know how to serve static files, so it is better to install [Whitenoise](http://whitenoise.evans.io/en/stable/) and use it in the `MIDDLEWARE` section of your `settings.py` file

-* To deploy on [Docker](https://www.docker.com/) :warning: TBD
+* To deploy on [:material-docker: Docker](https://www.docker.com/) :warning: TBD

-* To deploy on [Azure Web Apps](https://docs.microsoft.com/en-us/learn/modules/django-deployment/) :warning: TBD
+* To deploy on [:material-microsoft-azure: Azure Web Apps](https://docs.microsoft.com/en-us/learn/modules/django-deployment/) :warning: TBD

 ## **Definitely** review